 Trainee hopefuls apply with an online application form, which is screened by the senior partner Tim Kelleher.
 Personnel administrator and executive assistant Cheryl Robinson urges applicants to “check your application form for any spelling or grammar mistakes – then double-check it!”

 A 2:1 degree is preferable.
 “We do not really take mitigating circumstances into consideration, because there are just so many people striving to get training contracts,” Robinson admits.
 That said, the firm doesn't favour any particular universities, so don't be put off if you haven't come from one of the top institutions.

 Although work experience is part of the grading criteria for the initial application, this doesn't have to be law-related or span the industries Thomas Cooper is known for.
 “I think it's more about demonstrating curiosity in what we do than having a lot of experience or knowledge of it already,” speculated a current trainee.
 “You've also got to show you have an idea of the direction you want your career to head in.”

 Interviews and assessments

 Second-stage interviews take place in September, this time with two senior partners.
 Anywhere between six and 12 candidates might be invited back for this.
 “It's primarily a discussion-based interview centred on your skills, experience and why you have made an application to us in particular,” Robinson reveals.
 As one trainee recalled: “Some of the questions were intended to see how I'd cope if I was out of my depth.
 I think they wanted to get an idea of my personality.”
-From here, the firm makes its decision and offers are made in the autumn.
+From here, the firm makes its decision and training contract offers are made in the autumn.

-Weathering stormy seas: the shipping market
+Trends in the shipping market